News & Highlights

 - New Preprint: Checkout our recent preprint: Functional constraints on replacing an essential gene with its ancient and modern homologs

-- Hanon McShae, an OEB undergraduate joins the lab.
+- Hanon McShea, an OEB undergraduate joins the lab.

-- Cierra Armstrong, an undergraduate from Cape Cod Community College joins the lab.
+- Cierra Armstrong, an undergraduate from Cape Cod Community College joins the lab as a visiting fellow.

 - New funding: Our work on Rubisco proteins receive ELSI Origins Network Seed Grant